Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF algorithms

-Any algorithm that solves {\sc fit-pois-reg} be can applied iteratively to solve the Poisson NMF problem \eqref{eq:problem}.
-This idea is formalized in Algorithm \ref{alg:bcd}.
-Frobenius-norm NMF can be solved in a similar way by iteratively solving a series of non-negative least squares problems \citep{gillis-2014, kim-2014}.
+where $p_{\mathrm{PR}}({\bm y} \mid {\bf A}, {\bm b})$ denotes the likelihood under the Poisson regression model \eqref{eq:apr}.
+Any algorithm that solves \eqref{eq:fit-pois-reg} be can applied iteratively to solve the Poisson NMF problem \eqref{eq:problem}.
+This idea, which we call ``alternating Poisson regression for Poisson NMF'', is formalized in Algorithm \ref{alg:bcd}.

-\subsection{Specific Algorithms}
+\subsection{Specific algorithms}

-We now consider two different approaches to fitting the Poisson regression model \eqref{eq:apr}, which, when inserted into Algorithm~\ref{alg:bcd}, produce two different Poisson NMF algorithms.
-These algorithms are closely connected to several existing Poisson NMF methods, and we describe these connections.
+We now consider different approaches to solving $\proc{Fit-Pois-Reg}({\bf A}, {\bm y})$, which, when inserted into Algorithm~\ref{alg:bcd}, produce different Poisson NMF algorithms.
+These algorithms are closely connected to existing algorithms for Poisson NMF and/or the multinomial topic model (Table \ref{table:algorithms}).

-\subsubsection{Expectation Maximization}
+\subsubsection{Expectation maximization}